Retatrutide Side Effects: Safety and Management Guide

 Source: Jastreboff et al., 2023, NEJM.

+GI symptoms were the most frequently reported adverse events across all dose groups.
 Slower stomach emptying combined with stronger fullness signals can stall digestion and trigger discomfort.

 An illustration of a stomach with an hourglass inside, where sand is slowly falling.
 The image symbolizes slow digestion or gastroparesis, and its link to gastrointestinal side effects.